-Later, Gonzalez (2006) furthered the work of Gonzalez et al. (1996) by studying kindergarteners' performance on QUEST to determine the effect of SES, language learning, and culture on the performance of English and Spanish tasks.
+Later, V. Gonzalez (2006) furthered the work of V. Gonzalez et al. (1996) by studying kindergarteners' performance on QUEST to determine the effect of SES, language learning, and culture on the performance of English and Spanish tasks.
 Together, the verbal and nonverbal tasks were designed to assess bilingual children's conceptual processes.
-Through QUEST, Gonzalez (2006) found evidence for the developmental appropriateness of using nonverbal problem-solving tasks for assessing young children's cognitive processes, as the 106 kindergarteners the author studied were between four and six and a half years old.
-Gonzalez found comparable performance among students, regardless of their SES and language learning status, with all scoring higher on nonverbal classification tasks.
-Gonzalez further posited that bilingualism enhanced the children's ability to think at a "metalinguistic" (p.
+Through QUEST, V. Gonzalez (2006) found evidence for the developmental appropriateness of using nonverbal problem-solving tasks for assessing young children's cognitive processes, as the 106 kindergarteners the author studied were between 4 and 6.5 years old.
+V. Gonzalez (2006) found comparable performance among students, regardless of their SES and language learning status, with all scoring higher on nonverbal classification tasks.
+V. Gonzalez (2006) further posited that bilingualism enhanced the children's ability to think at a "metalinguistic" (p.
 166) level in relation to both linguistic and cultural variables.

-Dynamic and Performance-based Assessments
+Dynamic and performance-based assessments.
 Beyond looking at nonverbal assessments, researchers also examined the potential of alternative approaches to be used on their own or in conjunction with traditional assessments.
-Of the six articles in this section, two address dynamic assessment (Kirschenbaum, 1998; Lidz & Macrine, 2001), and four address performance-based assessments, including the Problem Solving Assessment (PSA; Reid et al., 1999) and the DISCOVER assessment (Sarouphim, 1999, 2000; Sarouphim & Maker, 2010).
+Of the six articles in this section, two address dynamic assessment (Kirschenbaum, 1998; Lidz & Macrine, 2001) and four address performance-based assessments, including the Problem-Solving Assessment (PSA; Reid et al., 1999) and the Discovering Intellectual Strengths and Capabilities through Observation while allowing for Varied Ethnic Responses (DISCOVER) assessment (Sarouphim, 1999, 2000; Sarouphim & Maker, 2010).